pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 You can easily connect to all servers you have access to with a little one-time effort.

 Terminal applications are capable of storing "Profiles" that save the configuration to connect to a specific server.
+In this example I refer to the application `tilix`.

 1. Create a profile for each server
 2. Under `<profile name> -> Command -> [x] Run a custom command instead of my shell` put your `ssh` command in, e.g. `ssh <username>@<servername>`.
 3. Open all profiles in tabs: Select the desired profile and click "New session" (the left one of the three buttons at the top).
+4. Save each open profile with `save as` in a folder of your liking.
+5. Create a wrapper script that loads exactly this configuration:

 <img src="../../img/antergos_setup_guide/tilix1.png" style="width: 30%;">

-4. Save each open profile with `save as` in a folder of your liking.

 <img src="../../img/antergos_setup_guide/tilix2.png" style="width: 30%;">

-5. Create a wrapper script that loads exactly this configuration:

 ```bash
 #!/bin/bash